gjwdyk/WAF-Demo-Notes/Inspect-UserName-Password-Chrome/README.md

 ![DVWA Rendered](DVWA_Rendered.png)

-On the rendered login screen, right-click on the "usename" field, and choose menu "inspect".
+On the rendered login screen, right-click on the "usename" field, and choose menu "inspect".<br>
+The "Elements" window will focus on the username field.
+Study the structure of the username element.

 ![DVWA Elements UserName](DVWA_Elements_UserName.png)